asobti/kube-monkey/docs/configuration.md

 !!! warning

-    With `schedule_immediate_kill` on, kube-monkey attacks every 60 seconds and ignores the hours you configured.
+    With `schedule_immediate_kill` on, kube-monkey ignores the hours you configured and attacks in a loop: it waits `schedule_delay` seconds, builds a schedule, then kills each victim at a random point in the next 60 seconds.
+That 60 second spread is fixed, so `schedule_delay` is the knob for longer gaps between rounds.

 ## Other sections